medic/cht-docs/content/en/apps/reference/localizing-cht.md

 keywords: localization languages translations
 ---

 Given that CHT apps are used around the world, the Core Framework was designed with localization in mind.
 The Core Framework itself is available in English, French, Hindi, Nepali, Spanish, Swahili, and Indonesian.
-In the `app_settings.json` file the default language for the application is set, along with a separate default language for outgoing messages that are sent via SMS.

-{{% alert title="Note" color="info" %}}
-Please open [an issue](https://github.com/medic/cht-core/issues/new) if you are interested in translating the app into a different language, as we can work together to make that language available to the community.
-{{% /alert %}}

 ## Localizing CHT Elements
 1. CHT Instance text - for non-admin users, this is the text that falls under **Messages**, **Tasks**, **Reports**, **People** and **Targets**.